prometheus404/smart_chessboard/README.md

 Once a piece has been placed the currently selected game starts.

 # Games
-At the moment the only implemented game is two players offline Chess.
+At the moment the only implemented game is two players offline Tic Tac Toe.

 ## Add your game
 *todo add instruction*